Cascavel Airport

 It is operated by Transitar, the semi-independent transportation authority of Cascavel, indirectly related to the Municipality of Cascavel, and under the supervision of Aeroportos do Paraná (SEIL).

 History

 The airport was commissioned on November 12, 1977.

-Since 29 January 2013 the airport is operating with a 1.780m x 45m runway.
-The enlargement from its previous 1.615m x 30m to the present size was necessary due to the constant increase in the airport's traffic.
+Since January 29, 2013, the airport has operated with a 1,780m × 45m runway.
+The expansion from its previous 1,615m × 30m size to the current dimensions was necessary due to the steady increase in the airport's traffic.

-Ongoing projects at the airport are the installation of the Precision approach path indicator as well as a new improved fire station, which will raise the safety category to CAT 5.
+Ongoing projects at the airport are the installation of the precision approach path indicator as well as a new improved fire station, which will raise the safety category to CAT 5.

-A new passenger terminal with 6.018,38 m² opened in 2020.
+A new passenger terminal with 6.018,38 m2 opened in 2020.

 As of the beginning of 2023, the official name of the airport was changed from Coronel Adalberto Mendes da Silva Airport to Regional West Airport.

 Airlines and destinations

 Access

-The airport is located 8 km southwest from downtown Cascavel.
+The airport is located 8 km southwest of downtown Cascavel.